oscapstone/oscapstone.github.io/docs/_sources/labs/lab7.rst.txt

 You'll need to support relative path lookup, ``""``, ``"."``, ``".."``, and if the root vnode is mounted on a vnode, VFS should go to the mounted vnode, other wise, ``".."`` behaves like ``"."``

+You also need to support change directory, to modify current working directory.

 File Descriptor Table
 ----------------------